Rapid Tramadol Detox

 When you enter into our care at Advanced Rapid Detox, you do not simply become another patient battling to end their dependency upon an opiate.
 We understand that every person who comes under our care is an individual, and you will be given a precise physical and psychological evaluation to make sure that we tailor our rapid tramadol detox procedure in a way that is right for you.

 During your time with us, you will stay in a welcoming private room with your own bathroom and shower.
-If you wish, you can bring a companion to keep you company throughout the process.
 You will receive dedicated one on one monitoring by our caring and compassionate team of experienced medical experts.
 The best care possible is our guarantee.

 Once you have successfully completed the rapid tramadol detox program at Advanced Rapid Detox, you will receive advice on how to manage your tramadol-free life going forward, including acquiring regular doses of the non-addictive opiate blocker, Vivitrol® which is extremely beneficial for your aftercare.